acschmit/cryptography.Net/README.md

 # cryptography.Net
 An easy to use AES and RSA cryptography library written in C#, built on the Bouncy Castle API.
 With this library you can quickly and easily incorporate AES-256 and RSA encryption into your project.
 The C# and Java version of these projects are the same at the API level.

+If you develop in both Java and C# then this project and the <a href="https://github.com/acschmit/cryptography" target="_blank">Java project</a> are worth taking a look at.
+They share the same API.
+The Unit Tests and Examples are the same between them as well to illustrate their similarity.

 ##License
 The [license](LICENSE.txt), including licenses for dependent software, can be read [here](LICENSE.txt).